Hephaest/AtariCentipedeGame/README.md

 <p align="center"><img src="https://github.com/Hephaest/AtariCentipedeGame/blob/master/images/coli.png" width = "400"></p>

 The second part is that once enemies hit master (player), master will lose one life until master doesn’t have any life then game over.
-After being hitting, if master still has one more lives, player could play this level again, however, each mush-room has 4 lives, including which has being hit.
+After being hitting, if master still has one more lives, player could play this level again, however, each mushroom has 4 lives, including which has being hit.
 All enemies return to their initial position waiting for orders.

 You might have a question about how I achieve multiple centipede after splitting and make them move in the same rule.
 Well, I define an int type `Clear` in struct so that I could trace all nodes of the original centipede.
 For example, if I shoot the ith node of it, I record this node by writing `i` into `Centipede[i]`.Clear, the original Clear value of its bodies are both -1.
 After that, we need to traverse all centipedes whose Clear value is `-1` and head value is greater than or equal to `0` (which means they have not yet been shot and they are the first node of each centipede).
 I don’t care about the rest bodies of each centipede, if they have not yet been shot, I will make them follow their heads.